 When a divorcing couple has children, decisions need to be made by the parents regarding their children’s wellbeing.
 Children need to be emotionally supported, of course, but they also need financial support as well.

-At The Law Office of Rhonda Telford Naidu, we have family lawyers in OKC who are ready and passionate about helping your case.
+At Naidu Law, Family law attorneys, we have family lawyers in OKC who are ready and passionate about helping your case.
 Our dedicated legal team will work hard to ensure that you get the child support you need and deserve.

 On the other side of the coin, if you are the non-custodial parent, we’ll work to ensure you aren’t unfairly burdened, while still providing your children with the financial support they need to live a comfortable life.